Jsgordon420365/youtube-scraper-db/README.md

 A comprehensive system for scraping, managing, and searching YouTube videos, playlists, and transcripts.

+## Vision & Purpose

+This project is designed as a one-stop system for building and maintaining your own searchable archive of YouTube content.
+It provides:

+- Automated scraping of your channel's playlists, video metadata, and transcripts.
+- Transcript management with batch import/export and manual editing support.
+- A searchable, browsable SQLite database with cross-link detection.
+- Interactive dashboards and CLIs for exploring, updating, and visualizing your data.

 ## Features

 - **Scrape YouTube Data**: Automatically fetch videos, metadata, and transcripts from your playlists
 - **Searchable Database**: Browse your playlists and search through video transcripts
 - **Interactive Dashboard**: Visualize statistics about your YouTube data
+- **Cross-Linking Detection**: Identify videos that appear in multiple playlists
 - **Transcript Management**: Add, update, and export transcripts with support for timestamps
 - **Batch Processing**: Process multiple files through an inbox system
 - **Command Line Interface**: Run tools via command line or interactive mode